Apotropaic marks have been found both within the Priory’s ecclesiastical buildings and the later private residence adapted from the West Range

 Refectory

-It was sold to Thomas Audley (the Lord Chancelor’s brother) then in 1546 to Richard, Lord Rish, in 1678 to the Earl of Nottingham before it came into the possession of the Scratton family who converted the West Range into the family home (Historic England1998).
+It was sold to Thomas Audley (the Lord Chancelor’s brother) then in 1546 to Richard, Lord Rish; then in 1678 to the Earl of Nottingham, before it came into the possession of the Scratton family who converted the West Range into the family home (Historic England1998).

 Apotropaic or devotional graffiti?

-When the motifs are viewed in this context, it may be possible to suggest that the circles may have been intended to be devotional in nature.
+As for the graffiti on the interior, it is possible to suggest that the circles may have been intended to be devotional in nature.
 It is possible that they were inscribed whilst blessings were made; acting like a prayer wheel or focus for devotion.
-One might therefore place them in the category of ‘holy sign’ rather than ‘apotropaic’ but is evident that they would have retained the power of apotropaism, spaced around around the doorway and created as a blessing by the instigator.
+One might therefore place them in the category of ‘holy sign’ rather than ‘apotropaic’ but is evident that they would have retained the power of apotropaism.
+Arranged around around the doorway and created with the blessing of the instigator, they would have been seen to have held a ‘protective’ element as the individual reinforced their belief through the action of making.
 For a deeper discussion about compass-drawn circle motifs, see my article, ‘Return to the Source’ (Perkins 2022).

 Plague arrows

-There are also two possible ‘plague arrows’ on the door jamb – one more boldly cut than the other, a motif which is also found around thresholds.
-I have suggested that they developed as a result of the anxiety exacerbated by the threat of the Black Death in the 14th century.
+There are also two ‘plague arrows’ on the door jamb – one more boldly cut than the other, a motif which is often found around thresholds.
+I have suggested that the motif developed as a ‘shorthand’ for the anxiety surrounding the threat of the Black Death in the 14th century.
 Plague arrows have been discussed at length in a previous article, ‘Shoot That Poison Arrow’ (Perkins 2024 ).

 Ritual taper burn marks

 However, a large concentration of ritually-applied taper burn marks were recorded in the West Range.
-The burn marks may have a securer provenance, date-wise, although only a broad time-range can be suggested.
-It is likely that these were added post-Dissolution and when the West Range had become a private residence.
+The burn marks may have a securer provenance, date-wise, although only within a broad temporal-range.
+From examples recorded from elite residences elsewhere, it is likely that these were added post-Dissolution and when the West Range had become a private residence.

 The ‘Witch Craze’ in Europe & Sympathetic Magic

-The West Range was added in the 15th century, both before the Dissolution and peak of the ‘witch craze’ in the following 16th and 17th centuries.
+The West Range was added in the 15th century, both before the Dissolution and peak of the ‘witch craze’ in Europe during the 16th and 17th centuries.

-A collection of ritual taper burn marks were recorded from around the Prior’s Chamber – wherever the original timber studs or wooden elements survived.
-No marks appeared on the later replacement timbers!
+Several solitary (or grouped) ritual taper burn marks were recorded from around the Prior’s Chamber wherever the original timber studs or wooden elements survived.
+However, an accretion of taper burn marks were recorded on the collar tie-beam that would have once been in the owner’s private quarters or bed chamber.

-Archaeologists are now generally agreed that the phenomenon of ritual taper burn marks can be explained both in terms of an attempt to inoculate’ the building against fire and to act as apotropaic devices at the same time.
+Archaeologists are now generally agreed that the phenomenon of ritual taper burn marks can be explained in terms of both an attempt to ‘inoculate’ the building against fire and also to act as an apotropaic device at the same time.

-The creation of taper burn marks used the concept of ‘imitation and correspondence’ one that relied either on similarity,or on contact or’contagion.’
+The creation of taper burn marks attempted to harness the power of sympathetic magic and the belief that it could harness the power of ‘imitation and correspondence’ – one that relied on either similarity,or on contact or contagion to be effective.

-A fuller explanation of the phenomenon of ritual taper burn marks has already been published on this website (Perkins 2022).
+A fuller explanation of the phenomenon of ritual taper burn marks and the use of sympathetic magic has already been published on this website, see ‘Incendiary Behaviour’ (Perkins 2022).

 You can find out more about compass drawn circles and ritual taper burn marks in my forthcoming book, ‘A Consensus of Symbols: Patterns in Ritual Building Protection’ now available to pre-order!